outbrain/ViewabilityHelper/README.md

 It uses [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API "Intersection Observer API") if available, and if not, it calculates it by itself.

+Browser support for the Intersection Observer can be found (http://caniuse.com/#search=intersectionobserver "here").

 Not working when Intersection Observer is not supported and the script is running inside an iframe.

 Written in ES6 and compiled to ES2015 using [Babel](https://babeljs.io "Babel").